argilla-io/distilabel/docs/sections/learn/caching.md

 # Caching

-Distilabel `Pipelines` automatically save all the intermediate steps to to avoid loosing any data in case of error.
+Distilabel `Pipelines` automatically save all the intermediate steps to to avoid losing any data in case of error.

 ## Cache directory